Cycleways are designed to be a safe and convenient option to get people on bikes to where they want to go.

 You can ride from the city’s western boundary in Templeton to The Hub Hornby shopping centre or visit the planned Hornby Pool and Library.
 On a Sunday you can ride straight to the Riccarton Market.
 You can travel safely to nine schools along the entire route.
 From Upper Riccarton Library you can visit Wharenui Recreation Centre and there’s more shopping options at Westfield Mall before arriving in the Central City at South Hagley Park.

-Sections of the cycleway between Deans Avenue and Craven Street are now open and construction between Craven Street and Waterloo Road is due to start soon.
+Sections of the cycleway between Deans Avenue and Craven Street are now open, and construction between Craven Street and Waterloo Road is underway as at November 2022.

 Papanui ki Waiwhetū Cycleway connects the airport to the Nor'West Arc and Northern Line cycleways at Papanui.

 The cycleway is designed to provide a safe connection for local cycling trips from Harewood, Bishopdale and Papanui to schools, shops, businesses and parks.
 It also provides a connection to the airport and the 7,000 people that work on the airport campus.

 We consulted on the cycleway from January through March 2021.
 We received 1348 submissions from residents, businesses and organisations.
 Many submitters have lived, or worked, in the area for a long time and have provided us with very detailed feedback.
 Thanks to everyone who took the time to consider the cycleway proposal.

 We proposed a number of changes to the design based on public feedback.